Procrastination: Read This NOW!!

 Self-command

 In a meta sense, self-command involves the entire will system – willpower, will and will to power – which allows for the full range of human behavior from imagining possibilities through taking action.
-Anywhere along that route from dreaming to doing, akrasia can thwart your better judgment and can cause a collapse of the will system.
+Anywhere along that route from dreaming to doing, akrasia can thwart your better judgment and collapse the will system.
 A thwarted will system causes us to become less able to imagine a range of possibilities, too distracted to take the time to consider what to do next, or even unable to form an intention.
 A collapsed will system is also responsible for those times when we make a good choice but fail to follow through.

 When these things happen for us (and they do for all of us all of the time), we need to engage what shrinks call “multi-self” strategies.
 Multi-self strategies are those that create a committee-like system inside our minds to discuss our options.
 The more wise members we have on our committee, the more likely it will be that our internal executive functioning will direct the more adaptive aspects of our personalities to assert.
 To support that process – here are some tips for improving your self-command.